Provincial, Ontario Ministry of Health

 Can I combine ADP with HVMP or HATC?+

-ADP covers the device itself (e.g. stair lift purchase).
-HVMP does not duplicate ADP — but it can cover related construction (e.g. structural reinforcement for a ceiling lift).
+ADP covers the mobility device itself (e.g. a power wheelchair).
+HVMP funds fixed home lifts and the related construction (e.g. a stair lift or a ceiling lift and its structural reinforcement).
 The HATC federal tax credit can be claimed on the 25% you paid out of pocket for the ADP device, since the HATC is not reduced by government assistance.

 Equipment funding plus home design.